DC/DC Conversion Topologies and Techniques

 Figure 1 - Functional block diagram of a DC/DC converter (source Murata)

-Essentially the PWM and the switching semiconductor create a charge pump circuit to store energy in an inductor or capacitor during the ON cycle.
+A PWM signal is applied to a semiconductor device as a switching drive signal.
+The duty cycle (mark-to-space ratio) and frequency of the PWM input directly impact the conversion efficiency, load regulation, and output voltage.
+Essentially, the PWM and the switching semiconductor create a charge pump circuit to store energy in an inductor or capacitor during the ON cycle.

 This energy is released and rectified during the OFF period of the PWM signal.
 Regulation of the output voltage is applied to the PWM signal.
+Input-to-output isolation is achieved by using a transformer as the inductive element in addition to a capacitor.
+Over the years, several DC DC converter topologies have become popular and are now briefly explained.

 Popular DC/DC Converter Topologies

-The Step-Down Buck Converter
+The Step-Down Buck DC/DC Converter Topology

-An asynchronous buck converter topology converts an input voltage to a lower output voltage, for example, 5 VDC to 3.3 VDC.
-A simple explanation of the circuit is highlighted in Figure 2.
+An asynchronous buck converter topology converts an input voltage to a lower output voltage, for example, 5 VDC to 3.3 VDC. simple explanation of the circuit is highlighted in Figure 2.

 Figure 2 - The primary function of a buck converter (source Murata)